straxy/straxy.github.io/about.md

 Hi!
 I am Strahinja, the author of the Embedded Journey.

-I taught different Embedded Systems and Embedded Linux courses (among others) at University of Belgrade - School of Electrical Engineering.
+I taught different Embedded Systems and Embedded Linux courses (among others) at University of Belgrade - School of Electrical Engineering (until mid-2021).

 I have also been working with Embedded software since 2011, working on all kinds of Embedded software development (baremetal, RTOS, Linux) in C/C++ and often Python.